Skip to content

 Independent Lounges

-The price and access details vary depending on where you buy access from.
+The price and access details vary depending on where you buy from.

 Are Airport Lounges Worth Paying For?

-• If you are planning eating and drinking at the airport before your flight an airport lounge can work out cheaper, especially if it’s one that does meals rather than just snacks.
+• If you are planning to eat and drink at the airport before your flight an airport lounge can work out cheaper.
+That’s especially the case if the airport lounge provides hot meals rather than just snacks.

-• If you want to get some work done at the airport and value more workspace, with proper desks, charging points and better WIFI.
+• If you want to get some work done at the airport and value more workspace, with proper desks, charging points and better WIFI then a lounge can make working much easier.

-• Maybe it’s a special occasion and you just want to treat yourselves.
+• Maybe it’s a special occasion and you just want to treat yourself.
+What better way to start your journey than heading to the lounge before your flight?

-• You are a regular flyer and would use airport lounges often enough that a membership scheme makes them cheaper than using the airport facilities.
+• Perhaps you are a regular flyer and would use airport lounges often enough that a membership scheme makes them cheaper than eating and drinking in the airport.

-Airport lounges can be great in all these situations and worth paying for as a result.
+Airport lounges can be great in all these situations and worth paying for if any of these situations apply to you.

 There are several ways to get airport lounge access.